DrJohnT/AzureDevOpsExtensionsForSqlServer/README.md

 This repo contains extensions for Azure Pipelines that help with various deployment tasks when dealing with Microsoft SQL Server.

+The [associated project wiki](/DrJohnT/AzureDevOpsExtensionsForSqlServer/wiki/Getting-Started) explains the basics of applying DevOps to your Data Warehouse and outlines exactly how to setup your in-house build server, Azure Pipelines and test suites.

 ## Azure Pipeline Tasks

 | Version | Extension on Visual Studio Marketplace   | Description and Project Link |